lunageens/AnsymoBDD2/README.md

-This program is set up to use Selenium to test the GUI of a web-application (and not the implementation).
+**This maven project is set up to use Selenium WebDriver to test the GUI of a web-application (and not the implementation).
+It uses testing framework JUnit 5, in combination with Behaviour-Driven Development framework Cucumber to do so.
+It can be tested on different browsers and operating programs.
+The implementation of the tests is written in Java en uses logging framework log4j.
+The scenarios are written in Gherkin.**

 # 1 Use of different frameworks
 ## 1.1 Selenium Webdriver
 Selenium is a powerful open-source framework for automated web testing.
 It has two different versions, 1) the WebDriver, and 2) the IDE.
 Using the Selenium IDE we can easily record and playback scripts.
 For this particular exercises, we could use the Selenium IDE to export code, but these scripts should be runnable java programs (which is why we will use maven).
-Therefore, i choose to use the **Selenium Webdriver** dependency (see [`WebDriverManager.java`](src/main/java/managers/WebDriverManager.java) class).
+Therefore, I choose to use the **Selenium Webdriver** dependency (see [`WebDriverManager.java`](src/main/java/managers/WebDriverManager.java) class).

 ## 1.2 BDD testing with Gherkin and Cucumber
 As often with Selenium, we will use it in combination with a framework for Behaviour-Driven Development (BDD).
 BDD focuses on defining and specifying desired behaviours of (the GUI of) the web-application in a common natural language.
 A framework for BDD provides the structure and set of guidelines for implementing BDD practices.
 It includes tools, libraries, and utilities to support the creation and execution of BDD tests.